coqui-ai/TTS/docs/source/implementing_a_new_language_frontend.md

 - Language frontends are located under `TTS.tts.utils.text`
 - Each special language has a separate folder.
-- Each folder containst all the utilities for processing the text input.
+- Each folder contains all the utilities for processing the text input.
 - `TTS.tts.utils.text.phonemizers` contains the main phonemizer for a language.
 This is the class that uses the utilities from the previous step and used to convert the text to phonemes or graphemes for the model.
 - After you implement your phonemizer, you need to add it to the `TTS/tts/utils/text/phonemizers/__init__.py` to be able to